Peroxydiphosphoric acid: Preparation

 The compound is not commercially available and must be prepared as needed.
-Peroxodiphosphates can be obtained by electrolysis of phosphate solutions.
+Potassium peroxodiphosphate, which is commercially available, can be obtained by electrolysis of phosphate solutions.

 Properties

 Peroxydiphosphoric acid is a tetraprotic acid, with acid dissociation constants given by pKa1 ≈ −0.3, pKa2 ≈ 0.5, pKa3 = 5.2 and pKa4 = 7.6.
 In aqueous solution, it disproportionates upon heating to peroxymonophosphoric acid and phosphoric acid.